m4c4r0n1n/nananvim/README.md

 - Manually install dependencies via Chocolatey/Scoop
 - Image previews won't work (no Kitty/proper terminal support)
 - Some plugins might be janky
+- Sorry if it doesn't work, why are you on Windows?

-Honestly just use WSL2 lol, it's much easier.
+Honestly just use WSL2

 ## What You'll Need